 Exercising during your pregnancy is a healthy way of life and very beneficial for your health.
 According to the U. S. Department of Health and Human Services, an average of 140-160 minutes of moderate work out, each week is recommended to pregnant women, if you do not have an active lifestyle.
 If you have been working out pre-pregnancy then you can continue your routine, after consulting your healthcare provider for approval.

 Regular exercise allows you to keep your weight in check, improves sleep, increases your energy and stamina, reduces back and lower abdomen pain, relieves stress and prepares you for labour.
-You can choose from a wide range of activities like yoga, cycling, walking, swimming, etc. to make it fun and interesting.
+You can choose from a wide range of activities like yoga, cycling, walking, swimming, etc. To make it fun and interesting, slip on some exercise headphones and listen to music or podcasts.
 Ensure you are hydrating yourself well, snaking before and after work-out and taking a lot of breaks.
 Do not push yourself beyond your capacity and discontinue if you are breathless and uncomfortable.

 Rest and Sleep